Why Will You Want to Choose No Drill Blinds

 Drilling is not everybody’s cup of tea.
 If you get it wrong, you will end up with much more than you had bargained for.
 And especially when it comes to window frames and walls, you don’t want to get it wrong.
 Any damage to the paintwork or plaster will lead to more work.
 Also, if you are living in rented accommodation, your contract might prohibit you from drilling holes.
 All these reasons are leading many consumers to think about methods that don’t require drilling at all.

 But does that mean you need to hire professionals?
 Not at all!
 New innovations in window treatment solutions have created many new methods of handing blinds, which does not involve drilling.
-Let’s look at some of the clever solutions that make drill-free installation a walk in the park.
+Let’s look at some of the clever best no drill blinds and other solutions that make drill-free installation a walk in the park.

-These blinds operate in the same way as command strips.
+These no drill blinds operate in the same way as command strips.
 The upper rail comes with a powerful adhesive strip covered with a thin paper strip.
 Essentially, you would have to rip off the paper strip and press the glue strip along the upper trim of the window frame.
 However, you still need to follow the instructions and get it right the first time.
-The adhesive strip is very powerful and peeling it off in the wrong way might harm the drywall or chip strips of paint off, the very thing you had wanted to avoid.
+The adhesive strip is very powerful and peeling it off in the wrong way might harm the drywall or chip strips of paint off, the very thing you had wanted to avoid while fitting blinds without drilling.

 The Peel-and-Stick process works best for light-weight blinds, mostly made of paper.
 This method is not recommended for heavy materials.
 Some paper blinds are made for this purpose and you will be able to cut it to the size of your window.

 With metal doors and windows becoming the latest craze with homeowners, magnetic blinds have emerged as the most preferred temporary blinds.
 These blinds come attached with powerful magnets, which latch on to the metallic frame.
-A powerful tug is all you need to get them off as well.
+A powerful tug is all you need to get these no drill blinds off as well.

 However, these blinds can be unsteady sometimes.
-Any sudden and powerful movement might get it dislodged.
+After fitting blinds without drilling, any sudden and powerful movement might get it dislodged.

 Command hooks work in the same way as command strips, with hooks that use adhesive strips to attach to the walls or window frames.
-Command hooks can be used to hang curtain rods, as long as the total combined weight is well within the limit.
+Command hooks can be used to hang curtain rods and fitting blinds without drilling, as long as the total combined weight is well within the limit.
 Before purchasing command hooks and curtains, carefully read the instructions to see how much weight the command hook will support.
 Also, one thing that has to be kept in mind is that, irrespective of how many hooks you use, the weight supported will be equal to the weight supported by one hook.
-You should also follow the cleaning instructions properly before attaching the hooks to the wall.
+You should also follow the cleaning instructions properly before attaching the no drill blinds with hooks to the wall.

 Things to Keep in Mind

-Before you go online and start looking for non-drilling options, keep in mind a few factors that might influence your choice.
+Before you go online and start looking for non-drilling options, keep in mind a few factors that might influence your choice on fitting blinds without drilling.

 - When you are living in a rented accommodation